GAISLBS/neo4j-gspatial/README.md

 ## Usage Examples
 To perform spatial operations, you must adhere to the specified format.\
-"CALL gspatial.operation(operationName, [arg1, arg2]) YIELD result"
+"CALL gspatial.operation(operationName, [argList1, argList2]) YIELD result"
-where operationName is the name of the operation to be performed, arg1 and arg2 are the arguments required for the operation, and result is the result of the operation. use Several Neo4j's Cypher query language as follows:
+where operationName is the name of the operation to be performed, argList1 and argList2 are the argument lists required for the operation, and result is the list consisted with `resultList` and `indexList`.
+`resultList` consists of results of the operation.
+And `indexList` consists of information about the valid node indices from the results of the operation. use Several Neo4j's Cypher query language as follows:

 Topological Operation Example: